Bobarrag/CS3366-HW1/README.md

     and making a sound when you've pressed it.
   - The most common mistake, as seen by the peeled bottom floor buttons, is pushing the wrong panels trying to find the right button

+## Suggestions for Fixing the Elevator
+ - Get rid of the leftmost column next to the floors, this will outright remove one of the wrong options
+ - Move the bottom left two buttons such that everything is in 2 rows, leaving less confusion as to what is usable and what isn't.
+ - Either change the shape of the floor number panel and the button to circles or just have the reactangular floor number be the actual button, as these are two very standard setups.

+## Sketch of Fix